Are US Dollars Accepted in Costa Rica?

 Avoid the currency exchange kiosks in the airports.
 They offer rates that are unfavorable to you.

-The two best ways to change dollars, pounds or euros to colones in Costa Rica are:
+The two best ways to change dollars, pounds, or euro to colones in Costa Rica are:

 - Exchange them in a bank